 Know and register for the required number of eligible hours to receive your financial aid.

-Know the implications of dropping a course (withdrawing) or dropping all of your courses from RMUoHP will have on your student financial aid.
+Know the implications that dropping a course (withdrawing) or dropping all of your courses (unenrolling) from RMU will have on your student financial aid.

-Repay any funds to RMUoHP which you are no longer eligible for; i.e., funds which exceed the Cost of Attendance (COA), funds which were awarded erroneously, or funds you received and failed to maintain eligibility for.
+Repay any funds to RMU which you are no longer eligible for, i.e., funds which exceed the Cost of Attendance (COA), funds that were awarded erroneously, or funds you received and failed to maintain eligibility for.

 Notify your lender should any of the following occur before your loan is repaid: